Overview of Requirements and Restrictions

 All students except Echols Scholars must complete a Second Writing Requirement with a grade of C- or better.
 To meet the Second Writing Requirement, a class must:

-- Assign at least two writing assignments in English totaling 4,000 words (20 pages) or more independent of quizzes and final examinations
+- Assign at least two writing assignments in English totaling 20 pages or more independent of quizzes and final examinations

 - Have a student/faculty ratio no greater than 30/1